miquelvir/centrifuga4/README.md

 4. DATABASE_URL
 5. SECRET, can be anything for development (e.g. 'super-secret')
 6. wkhtmltopdf, the path to wkhtmltopdf (e.g. '/usr/bin/wkhtmltopdf')
 7. ENVIRONMENT, one of the following:
    1. 'development' (using a separate React development server),
    2. 'production' (for the final Heroku deployment),
    3. 'development-built' (development, but using the build version of the React frontend)

+### FRONTEND

+FE is built on React with Material UI.
+Fullcalendar is used for displaying schedules/calendars.

+Frontend uses Google reCAPTCHA service for bot detection in all API calls which do not require authentication.
+E.g: password recovery, pre-enrolment, etc.